 Narrator and point of view

-The story “The Man Who Loved Flowers” by Stephen King is a third-person narrative with multiple points of view.
+The short story “The Man Who Loved Flowers” by Stephen King is told by an omniscient narrator with multiple points of view.

 Teksten herover er et uddrag fra webbogen.
 Kun medlemmer kan læse hele indholdet.